 The Interplay Between Chromosomes, DNA, and Genes

 Chromosomes, DNA, and genes are intricately linked and work together to ensure the proper functioning and inheritance of traits.
-Chromosomes provide the structural framework for organizing and packaging DNA within the nucleus.
+Plus, chromosomes provide the structural framework for organizing and packaging DNA within the nucleus.
 DNA carries the genetic information, and genes are the specific functional units within the DNA that determine an organism's traits.

 Trends and Latest Developments